 - Consumer Fraud

 - Landlord/ Tenant Issues

 - Payday Loans

-- Minor Criminal Cases
+- Criminal/ Felony Cases

-- Immigration cases
+- Immigration Cases

 Do you need legal services?
 NCLS does a careful screening process before we decide to take a case.
 Read about our new client policy.

 He has also handled personal injury cases, criminal prosecution and defense, civil rights violations involving both religious discrimination and police misconduct, and a variety of other matters.
-As a veteran of over 70 jury trials he reevaluated his life and career and decided what provided him with the greatest professional satisfaction was helping those who struggle to afford experienced legal counsel.
+As a veteran of over 70 jury trials he reevaluated his life and career in 2015 and decided what provided him with the greatest professional satisfaction was helping those who struggle to afford experienced legal counsel.

-Part Time Associate Attorney
+Brandi Miller, Part Time Attorney

 Brandi Miller joined NCLS as a part time attorney in March 2020.
 She has had a long history with New Covenant Legal Services, including being a Board member and volunteer attorney since 2016.
 Before law school Brandi worked as an intern for The Law Offices of Al Johnson – Al’s private law practice – from 1999-2001.
 She earned her undergraduate degree from UMSL in 2000.
 Following that she attended law school at University of Missouri-Columbia from 2001 – 2004 receiving her degree in 2004.
 Brandi has been a practicing attorney in the St. Louis area since 2004 and has most recently had a private practice in Clayton with an emphasis on domestic/child custody, criminal and general civil law.
 Brandi also has held a number of part-time municipal court jobs including prosecuting attorney for Village of Uplands Park Municipal Court, and she has worked as a Municipal Court Judge for several area municipalities.